What is each compound?

 - Products offered through gray-market vendors, research chemical suppliers, or overseas websites are not manufactured under pharmaceutical-grade purity and sterility standards.
 Their composition, concentration, and safety cannot be verified.

-PepScribe does not offer BPC-157 or TB-500 in any form.
+Whether any therapy is appropriate is a clinical decision.
 If your recovery goals involve connective tissue, musculoskeletal support, or general tissue maintenance, the program that best fits your situation is our Recovery & Repair program, where a clinician reviews your case and identifies what is currently available through legal prescription channels.

 Frequently asked questions